Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 • The Microinverter Alternative

-By the end of this article, you’ll know whether or not a hybrid inverter is a wise investment for your solar system.
+By the end of this article, you’ll know whether or not a hybrid inverter is a necessary investment for your solar system.

 What is a Hybrid Inverter?